 - Begin and end

-each session with about 5 minutes at a slow pace.
-This allows your muscles to
+each session with a warm up and cool down for 5 minutes each at a slow pace.

 - Do your best to